Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Introduction

 Non-zero orbital eccentricity is arguably the most robust signature of dynamical formation.\footnote{Lidov-Kozai resonant oscillations can drive up the eccentricity of a merging binary in an isolated triple system \citep{Lidov62, Kozai62, Naoz2016, Antonini17}, but the relative contribution of this channel to the observable eccentric merger rate is thought to be low even if optimistically low black-hole natal kicks and metallicities are assumed \citep{Silsbee16, RodriguezAntonini2018}.} A binary undergoing isolated evolution is expected to circularise before its gravitational-wave frequency reaches the start of the LVK frequency band at $10$~Hz \citep{Peters64}.
 In contrast, dynamically-induced mergers often merge so rapidly that they retain non-negligible orbital eccentricity at $10$~Hz, a quantity that we refer to as $e_{10}$.
 Robust predictions exist for the distribution of binary eccentricities in dense star clusters \citep[e.g.,][]{Samsing17, SamsingRamirez17, SamsingDOrazio18, Zevin18, Rodriguez18a, Rodriguez18b}, with $\sim 5\%$ of mergers in these environments retaining $e_{10} \geq 0.1$.
+Expectations from galactic nuclei and active galactic nuclei (AGN) disks are also becoming clearer, with up to $70\%$ of mergers in AGN disks thought to retain $e_{10} \geq 0.1$ \citep[e.g.][]{Samsing:2020:AGNeccentric, Tagawa:2021:AGN, GondanKocsis2021, Vajpeyi:2021:AGN}.

-When current detector sensitivities and search method limitations are taken into account, we expect to be able to measure the eccentricities of $\sim 4\%$ of mergers from dense star clusters \citep{Lower18, Romero-Shaw:2019:GWTC-1-ecc, Zevin:2021:seleccentricity}.\footnote{Existing detectors have been shown to be sensitive to eccentricities $e_{10} \gtrsim 0.05$ for BBH mergers \citep{Lower18, Romero-Shaw:2019:GWTC-1-ecc}.
-Signal detection currently depends on achieving a high signal-to-noise ratio between the data and a quasi-circular signal template, so eccentric signals have reduced detectability compared to quasi-circular signals.
-Roughly half of the $\sim 7\%$ of mergers in dense star clusters with $e_{10} \geq 0.05$ will be recoverable with such a search \citep{Zevin:2021:seleccentricity}.} Expectations from galactic nuclei and active galactic nuclei (AGN) disks are also becoming clearer, with up to $70\%$ of mergers in AGN disks thought to retain $e_{10} \geq 0.1$ \citep[e.g.][]{Samsing:2020:AGNeccentric, Tagawa:2021:AGN, GondanKocsis2021, Vajpeyi:2021:AGN}.
+Existing detectors are sensitive to eccentricities $e_{10} \gtrsim 0.05$ for BBH mergers \citep{Lower18, Romero-Shaw:2019:GWTC-1-ecc}.
+Signal detection currently depends on achieving a high signal-to-noise ratio when the data are match-filtered using a quasi-circular signal template, so eccentric signals have reduced detectability compared to quasi-circular signals.
+Roughly half of the $\sim 7\%$ of mergers in dense star clusters with $e_{10} \geq 0.05$ are recoverable with such a search \citep{Zevin:2021:seleccentricity}.
+Therefore, accounting for current detector sensitivities and the loss of signal-to-noise power when using quasi-circular templates to search for eccentric signals, we expect to be able to measure the eccentricities of $\sim 4\%$ of mergers from dense star clusters.
+This percentage is an underestimate for the true fraction of detectably-eccentric sources recovered, since it is based on the overlap between eccentric and quasi-circular waveforms with otherwise identical parameters.